Unity-Technologies/ml-agents/docs/Python-API.md

  rewards collected by each agent since the last simulation step.
  - `done` is an array of booleans of length batch size.
 Is true if the associated Agent was terminated during the last simulation step.
- - `max_step` is an array of booleans of length batch size.
-Is true if the associated Agent reached its maximum number of steps during the last simulation step.
  - `agent_id` is an int vector of length batch size containing unique identifier for the corresponding Agent.
 This is used to track Agents across simulation steps.